MAIF/daikoku/manual/src/main/paradox/firstrun/datastore.md

 * kafka
 * webhook

-you can manage it in the tenant settings page.
+You can manage it in the tenant settings page.